cykod/Quintus-website/public/guide/core.md

  You'll often create sprites that add a number of existing components to it in the `init` constructor method to set up some basic functionality and then listen for some events on those components.
 Components are added by calling the `GameObject.add` method and passing a comma separated string of components.

- For example the 2D module defines a number of components to make working with 2D games easier and the Input module defines components for have sprites be controlled by player input.
+ For example the 2D module defines a number of components to make working with 2D games easier and the Input module defines components for having sprites be controlled by player input.

  To have a sprite that acts like a player-controller 2D platformer, you could simply add those two components to the sprite on `init`: